azuline/repertoire/README.md

 keep complexity low, to squash the systematic causes of bugs, to document the project thoroughly, and to have a quality developer workflow.

-Given the nature of this project, unrequested external PRs will likely not be accepted.
-If you wish to make a PR, please open an issue ticket first to coordinate with maintainers.
+Given the nature of this project, unexpected PRs will likely not be accepted.
+If you wish to make a PR, please open an issue ticket first or comment on an existing ticket to coordinate with maintainers.

 ## Security

 Only the latest version is supported with security updates.
 No security updates will be backported.

-Report vulnerabilities at blissful@sunsetglow.net.
+Report vulnerabilities to `blissful at sunsetglow.net`.

 ## License